VOCAL Trauma-Informed Support Service

-Our Victim Support Unit offers a free service to victims of crime and the community and our trauma-informed professionals pride themselves on tailoring support to suit the personal needs of each client.
+VOCAL’s team of victim support specialists offer a free service to victims of crime and the community and our trauma-informed professionals pride themselves on tailoring support to suit the personal needs of each client.
 Men, women and children are welcome to attend office appointments or can work with staff via phone or email.

 Emotional Support

 We understand that experiencing crime creates some very complex emotional challenges.
 It is natural to feel anxious, anger, fear, grief or shame, and things can quickly become overwhelming.
 Staff can help you understand these emotions, and work on recovery-orientated processes.
-For people who have suffered from a violent crime, staff can assist you in applying for free counselling under the NSW Victims Support Scheme.

 Practical Help